Tuition fee refund policy

 Lund University tuition fees

-You find the tuition fee cost for each particular programme or course on the respective programme descriptions.
+You find the tuition fee cost for each particular programme or course on the respective programme page.

 For other questions regarding payment of Lund University tuition fees, contact the Tuition Fee Office at Lund University: tuitionfees [at] eken [dot] lu [dot] se.

 Swedish Migration Agency